Thursdays 10AM - 12PM, 1PM - 2PM and by appointment.

 “N. S. Trubetskoi's “Europe and Mankind” and Eurasianist Antievolutionism: One Unknown Source,” in Between Europe and Asia: The Origins, Theories and Legacies of Russian Eurasianism.
 Co-edited with Mark Bassin and Marlene Laruelle.
 Pittsburgh University Press, 2015.

-“Post-War Russian Eurasianism’s Anticolonial Critique of Eurocentrism and Modernity,” in IN THE EMPIRE & NATIONALISM AT WAR.
+“Post-War Russian Eurasianism’s Anticolonial Critique of Eurocentrism and Modernity,” in THE EMPIRE & NATIONALISM AT WAR.
 RUSSIA’S GREAT WAR SERIES.
 ED.
 BY ERIC LOHR, VERA TOLZ, ALEXANDER SEMYONOV, AND MARK VON HAGEN.
 SLAVICA PUBLISHERS, 2014.

 “Siberian Ruptures: Dilemmas of Ethnography in Imperial Situation,” in Roland Cwetkowski and Alexis Hofmeister (Eds.), An Empire of Others: Creating Ethnographic Knowledge in Imperial Russia and the USSR (Budapest: CEU Press, 2013).